Ocular Health Benefits

 Lutein’s effects in the eyes are the most-studied properties of this nutrient.
 At the same time, however, researchers have also explored the idea that lutein might provide benefits throughout the body.

 When you ingest lutein, it absorbs into your blood, and it is then transported to your retinas.
-Specifically, lutein is absorbed by the macula lutea, which is a pigmented region near the centre of the retina.
-Scientists haven’t determined exactly how the macula lutea benefits from this absorption process, but research has made it clear that lutein has ocular benefits that could save you thousands on optometrist bills.
+Specifically lutein is absorbed by the macula lutea which is a pigmented region near the centre of the retina.
+However scientists have not yet determined exactly how the macula lutea benefits from this absorption process.

 A scientific review of the available evidence looked at the effects of lutein on a variety of ocular conditions, and this research especially centred on the benefits this natural substance might offer for macular degeneration (AMD).
 In the end, the researchers concluded that “several epidemiological studies that link lutein supplementation with decreased risk of AMD.”